heike/ggmapr/README.md

 ## Some discussion

+![Excerpt from plate #59 of the Statistical Atlas of 1883 showing density maps of the number of schools in counties of Indiana in 1853 (left) and 1880 (right)\label{fig:indiana}](inst/images/indiana-schools.png)

-Density maps are not new - some of the first examples appear in the Statistical Atlas accompanying the tenth US census of 1880 [@atlas] to show the number and, in particular, the increase in number of schools in counties in Indiana (see Figure \ref{fig:indiana}).
+Density maps are not new - some of the first examples (see Figure \ref{fig:indiana}) appear in the Statistical Atlas accompanying the tenth US census of 1880 [@atlas] to show the number and, in particular, the increase in number of schools in counties in Indiana (see Figure \ref{fig:indiana}).
 The functions `dotsInPolys` of the `maptools` package [@maptools] and `point.in.polygon` of the `sp` package [@sp1, @sp2].
-@waller (p.82) warn from using density maps for public health statistics, because of the fear that readers might be misled into believing that the (random) locations are geographically accurate occurrences of events.
+@waller (p.82) warn from using density maps for public health statistics.
+However, the only point the authors raise is that readers might be misled into believing that the (random) locations are geographically accurate occurrences of events.

-![Excerpt from plate #59 of the Statistical Atlas of 1883 showing density maps of the number of schools in counties of Indiana in 1853 (left) and 1880 (right)\label{fig:indiana}](inst/images/indiana-schools.png)
+XXX Interesting discussion at http://axismaps.github.io/thematic-cartography/articles/dot_density.html

 # References